 Annie Oakley was born Aug.
 13, 1860, and her story remains fascinating even more than 150 years later.
 Here’s a look at Annie in celebration of her birthday month!

 In honor of what would have been his 105th birthday in May 2013, we celebrate the life of Ian Fleming, creator of James Bond, and suggest some ideas to help you learn more about him!

-Sarah is the proud owner of a GIGANTIC wall map of the world, thanks to our church clearing out its former library.
+Sarah is the proud owner of a GIGANTIC wall map of the world, thanks to a local organization clearing out its former library.
 She’s thrilled!

 It’s not such a bad thing if all your kids want to do is play video games.
 Here’s a look at how we use them in our family to learn about history and geography.

 Learn about Jim Thorpe, the Native American Olympic athlete, as well as the Pennsylvania town named in his honor, and the controversy surrounding both.